ndk/k8sConfig/README.md

 ### So, what problem are we solving?
 Managed Kubernetes in the cloud can be expensive.
 Configuring your own microk8s Kubernetes on your own VM can be much cheaper (about 10 times cheaper in my case).

 If you're an indy developer or small software dev team (like me!), things can get relatively expensive.
-Costs can add up for a Kubernetes application with three environments (PROD, UAT and DEV).
+Costs can add up for a Kubernetes application with three environments (PRODUCTION, UAT and DEV).
 Pricing structures vary considerably across the major cloud providers but in my case, the cost of running an AWS Kubernetes cluster could easily run over $1000 a month.
 Check with your cloud provider for most up-to-date pricing information:

 * [Microsoft Azure AKS](https://azure.microsoft.com/en-gb/services/kubernetes-service/)
 * [Amazon Web Services EKS](https://aws.amazon.com/eks/)